CNC Turning: Custom CNC Turning Services in China

 ABS

-A tough, impact-resistant, and cost-effective thermoplastic ideal for housings, enclosures, and prototypes.
+ABS is a strong, impact-resistant, and cost-effective thermoplastic that works well for housings, enclosures, and prototypes.

 PC (Polycarbonate)